aishwaryamsd/Aishwarya8086/Data Entry Analysis/DataEntryAnalysis.md

 - There is no information on what column '_z_' means in the '_pond2010_' file.
 - A description should be given for '_Cuni #/L_' and '_Chippo #/L_'.
 What does it refer to?
 - The '_zoop-temp-main_' file has a tab named '_Station A_' and the '_zoop-temp_' file has some information on '_Station B_'.
 Are these two different locations or data for different years?
 The data used and included should be clarified in every file.
-- Units for depth, density and temperature should be mentioned for data efficiency.
+- Units for depth, density, colony size and temperature should be mentioned for data efficiency.

 ### **_Step 2: Suggest a new system for the organization._**